Dre Campbell Farm

 6. Soap and Water

 Spraying your plants and lawn with soapy water is an excellent way to get rid of Japanese beetles organically.
-You only need four to five tablespoons of organic liquid soap and a gallon of water.
+You only need 4 to 5 tablespoons of organic liquid soap and 1 gallon of water.

 7. Repellent Plants

-The strong scent of certain plants can help keep these and other pests away from your garden.
+The strong scent of certain plants can help keep pests, including these, away from your garden.

 8. Chickens and Birds